favourch/Notes-blog/docs/USMLE/GI/Peptic ulcer disease.md

 	- <span style="background:rgba(240, 200, 0, 0.2)">Associated with 40–70% of duodenal ulcers and 25–50% of gastric ulcers</span>
 - <span style="background:rgba(240, 200, 0, 0.2)">Chronic NSAID use</span>
 >[!tip]
->Unlike aspirin and other NSAIDS, acetaminophen is believed to be safe for people with ulcers.
+>Unlike aspirin and other NSAIDS, [[../Pharmacology/Non-opioid analgesics|acetaminophen]] is believed to be safe for people with ulcers.
 It is inactivated peripherally.
 Since it doesn't thin the blood, it doesn't increase the risk of bleeding either.
 ## Associated risk factors
 - Shared risk factors for PUD, [[./Gastroesophageal reflux disease|GERD]] and gastritis (i.e., smoking, heavy alcohol use, glucocorticoids, caffeine)
 ## Rare causes of PUD